 Put simply, a deductible is the amount that you agree to pay up front when you make an insurance claim, while the insurance company pays the rest up to your coverage limit.

-Auto liability coverage pays for the damage if you're legally responsible for injuring someone, or for damaging another vehicle (or other property) in an auto crash.
+Auto liability coverage, with limits selected by the insured, pays for the damage if you're legally responsible for injuring someone, or for damaging another vehicle (or other property) in an auto crash.

 Auto liability coverage falls into two categories: